run-ai/docs/docs/Researcher/cli-reference/runai-login.md

 ## Description

-Login to Run:AI
+Login to Run:ai

-When Researcher Authentication is enabled, you will need to login to Run:AI using your username and password before accessing resources
+When Researcher Authentication is enabled, you will need to login to Run:ai using your username and password before accessing resources
 ## Synopsis

 ``` shell